j624364/asca-rust/doc/doc-cli.md

 ### Word file (.wsca)
 Words are defined similarly as to the input field on [asca-web](doc.md).
 That is, each word is declared on a new line in ipa form.
-Unlike the current web format however, wsca files allow for comments delimited by `#`.
+Unlike the current web format, wsca files allow for comments marked by `#`.

-See [pie-uvular](../examples/indo-european/pie-uvular.wsca) for an example.
+See [pie-uvular](../examples/indo-european/pie-uvular-common.wsca) for an example.

 ### Rule file (.rsca)